-'''

-$ conan editable [-h] {add,remove,list} ...
+\$ conan editable [-h] {add,remove,list} ...

-'''

-Manages editable packages (package that resides in the user workspace, but are consumed as if they were in the cache).
+Manages editable packages (packages that reside in the user workspace, but are consumed as if they were in the cache).

-Use the subcommands 'add', 'remove' and 'list' to create, remove an list packages currently installed in this mode.
+Use the subcommands 'add', 'remove' and 'list' to create, remove or list packages currently installed in this mode.